-The area in your wrist where the nerve enters the hand is called the carpal tunnel.
+The area in your wrist where this nerve enters the hand is called the carpal tunnel.
 This tunnel is normally narrow.
-Any swelling can pinch the nerve and cause pain, numbness, tingling or weakness.
+Any swelling can pinch the nerve and cause pain, numbness, tingling, or weakness.
 This is called carpal tunnel syndrome.

-Carpal tunnel syndrome may be caused by making the same hand and wrist motion over and over.
+Carpal tunnel syndrome can also be caused by making the same hand and wrist motion over and over.
 Using hand tools that vibrate may also lead to carpal tunnel.

 Studies have not proved that carpal tunnel is caused by typing on a computer, using a mouse, or repeating movements while working, playing a musical instrument, or playing sports.
-But these activities may cause pain and swelling of the tendons or bursa.
+But, these activities may cause pain and swelling of the tendons or bursa.

 Other factors that may lead to carpal tunnel syndrome include: